The Bayesian view of DESI DR2 with unimpeded: Evidence and tension in a combined analysis with CMB and supernovae across cosmological models: Results

-The tension is sustained when Planck data are added to form the original DES-SN5YR triplet, \texttt{bao.desi\_dr2+planck\_2018\_CamSpec+sn.desy5}: ($\sigma \geq 3.00$ in four of the eight models) and its dimensionality increases ($d_G > 3$ for most models), indicating the calibration-driven conflict becomes more systemic.
+The tension is sustained when Planck data are added to form the earlier DES-SN5YR triplet, \texttt{bao.desi\_dr2+planck\_2018\_CamSpec+sn.desy5}: ($\sigma \geq 3.00$ in four of the eight models) and its dimensionality increases ($d_G > 3$ for most models), indicating the calibration-driven conflict becomes more systemic.
 A separate comparison reveals that replacing DESI DR1 (\texttt{bao.desi\_2024\_bao\_all}) with the more precise DESI DR2 data systematically increases tension across all dataset combinations.
 For instance, in $\Lambda$CDM, the tension for the DR1 + Planck CamSpec + Union3 combination rises from $\sigma=1.88{\scriptstyle\pm 0.08}$ to $\sigma=2.24{\scriptstyle\pm 0.08}$ with DR2.
-While no DR1-based triplets surpass the $2.88\sigma$ threshold, the statistical power of DR2 pushes combinations involving the original DES-SN5YR calibration into the significant regime ($\sigma > 3.0$), amplifying the diagnostic signal from the calibration error.
+While no DR1-based triplets surpass the $2.88\sigma$ threshold, the statistical power of DR2 pushes combinations involving the earlier DES-SN5YR calibration into the significant regime ($\sigma > 3.0$), amplifying the diagnostic signal from this calibration.

-This analysis demonstrates that the Bayesian preference for dynamical dark energy, in the cases where such a preference arose, was driven by the extended model's capacity to absorb the tension introduced by the DES-SN5YR calibration error.
-The absence of this tension with the corrected DES-Dovekie calibration confirms that the conflict was a calibration artefact.
+This analysis demonstrates that the Bayesian preference for dynamical dark energy, in the cases where such a preference arose, was driven by the extended model's capacity to absorb the tension introduced by the earlier DES-SN5YR calibration.
+The absence of this tension with the recalibrated DES-Dovekie confirms that the conflict was a calibration mismatch.
 For comparison, the DESI DR2 + Pantheon+ pair shows only mild tension in $\Lambda$CDM ($\sigma = 1.65{\scriptstyle\pm 0.03}$, $\log R = 2.53{\scriptstyle\pm 0.11}$) that is not significantly alleviated in extended models.
-The tension with DES-SN5YR, which was the largest among the supernova catalogues tested, is consistent with the calibration errors identified by~\cite{Popovic2025DovelkieCalib} and subsequently corrected in~\cite{Popovic2025Dovekie}.
+The tension with DES-SN5YR, which was the largest among the supernova catalogues tested, is consistent with the recalibration of DES Y5 in~\cite{Popovic2025DovelkieCalib,Popovic2025Dovekie}, which combines additional tertiary standard stars with a more flexible calibration model.